 $76,182,388

-The novel was adapted into a screenplay by Raul Thomas Anderson, who also directed the film.
-This highly esteemed film was nominated for eight Oscars and won two awards.
+The screenplay was written by Paul Thomas Anderson, who also directed the film.
+Acclaimed by critics, the movie earned eight Oscar nominations and won two Academy Awards.

 Recommended: